Crassulaceae

 Golden Sedum (Sedum adolphii) is a easy-care plant from the Crassulaceae family.
 Sedum adolphii is a versatile perennial succulent known for its fleshy, lance-shaped leaves that take on a vibrant yellow-orange hue when exposed to full sun.
 Native to Mexico, it forms dense rosettes and is ideal for rock gardens or hanging pots.

 Unlike many tropical plants, Golden Sedum tolerates watering mistakes.
 Best for beginners.
-Unlike many popular species, Golden Sedum is safe to keep around pets.
-Without adequate drainage, root rot can develop within 24 days.
+Without precautions, ingestion can cause irritation in pets.
+Keep out of reach of cats and dogs.
+Without adequate drainage, root rot can develop within 20 days.

 How to Care for Golden Sedum?